How to Find Product Price Based on Customer Buying History from QuickBooks Desktop Applications

 3. QuickBooks Desktop

-We can manage all the accounting and be invoicing data using with QuickBooks Desktop.
+We can manage all the accounting and invoicing data using QuickBooks Desktop.

-In Quickbooks desktop SDK we can develop desktop software that integrates Quickbooks easily, Which may be used for small business company’s.
+In QuickBooks desktop SDK, we can develop desktop software that integrates QuickBooks easily, which small business companies may use.

 1. QBXML